spring-media/PiedPiper/README.md

 ### Submodule

-If you don't use CocoaPods, you can still add `Pied Piper` as a submodule, drag and drop `Carlos.xcodeproj` into your project, and embed `PiedPiper.framework` in your target.
+If you don't use CocoaPods, you can still add `Pied Piper` as a submodule, drag and drop `PiedPiperSample.xcodeproj` into your project, and embed `PiedPiper.framework` in your target.

-- Drag `Carlos.xcodeproj` to your project
+- Drag `PiedPiperSample.xcodeproj` to your project
 - Select your app target
 - Click the `+` button on the `Embedded binaries` section
 - Add `PiedPiper.framework`